 Ahead, we've rounded up our experts' favorite methods for safely removing eyelash extensions at home, plus best practices for keeping eyelashes healthy.

 First Thing's First—Don't Pick or Pull at Your Lash Extensions

 In a hasty rush of wanting to get lash extensions off, there are a few key things to keep in mind before trying to remedy this situation yourself, which could ultimately backfire.
 The goal is to keep your lashes as healthy as possible, so it's imperative to know what not to do first before you try anything.

 Celebrity lash and brow expert Clementina Richardson who founded Envious Lashes, reiterates the importance of keeping your hands off your lashes for optimum results.
 "Never cut your lashes or pick off your lash extensions.
 Picking at them will only cause damage to your natural lashes, and your extensions will eventually grow out and shed with your natural lash cycle."
-Fight the urge as much as you can to pick any extensions off as this can have long-term effects on how your lashes recover, and can sometimes stunt the growth of new lashes coming in.
+Fight the urge as much as you can to pick any extensions off as this may affect how your lashes recover, and it might even stunt the growth of new lashes coming in.

 Try Taking a Hot Shower to Loosen Your Lash Extensions